cauterize-tools/cauterize/README.md

 types.

-The specification is created by the cauterize compiler and it describes all inferrable information from the schema in order to make the creation of _code generators_ easier.
+The specification is created by the cauterize compiler and it describes all inferable information from the schema in order to make the creation of _code generators_ easier.

 Code generators consume the specification and output a library capable of